PANNC.ORG

 • No Throwing: any weapon containing rigid core cannot be thrown at other players.

-• No hits to the head, neck, or hands with any weapon containing a rigid core.
+• No hits to the head or neck with any weapon containing a rigid core.

 • There are two types of Boffer Weapon: Homemade and Commercially Made (see below).